 If you’re ready to seek treatment for your shoulder symptoms, a skilled orthopedic surgeon such as Dr. Stephen Soffer can help guide you towards the best treatment option based on your age, your activity level and your specific injury.

 Recognized as one of America’s Top Doctors, Dr. Soffer has years of experience in diagnosing and treating torn rotator cuffs and other shoulder issues using the most advanced methods available.
-When you come to him for your shoulder care, you can trust that he will accurately diagnose your injury or condition and recommend the treatment option that is best suited to you.
+You can trust that he will accurately diagnose your injury or condition and recommend the treatment option that is best suited to you.

 If you’d like to schedule an appointment to discuss your shoulder symptoms and treatment with Dr. Soffer, please call our office at 610-375-4949.
 We look forward to helping you find an effective solution for your shoulder pain as soon as possible.